bariskanber/musclesense/README.md

 #### Funding
 We are grateful to the Wellcome Trust, National Institute for Health and Care Research, and National Brain Appeal for their kind funding and support of this project.

-Please consider citing the following publications if you use Musclesense in your research:
+Please consider citing the following publications if you use MuscleSense in your research:
 * Musclesense: a trained, artificial neural network for the anatomical segmentation of lower limb magnetic resonance images in neuromuscular diseases (https://pubmed.ncbi.nlm.nih.gov/32892313/)
 * Quantitative MRI outcome measures in CMT1A using automated lower limb muscle segmentation (https://pubmed.ncbi.nlm.nih.gov/37979968/)